irgendwr/simuino/README.md

 Thanks to [@DoodleSchrank](https://github.com/DoodleSchrank) for helping me fix the locale/charset issue ❤

-Note: Simuino currently only works on Linux (i.e. Debian or Ubuntu).
+Note: Simuino currently only works on Linux (i.e. Debian or Ubuntu) or using the [Docker Image](https://hub.docker.com/r/irgendwr/simuino).

 ## Requirements